 Legislation identifies who will pay taxes and duties related to the ongoing cost of fortification, including import duties, customs fees, inspection fees, provincial taxes, municipal dues, value added tax, and goods and services tax.
 Some countries eliminate such fees for fortification premix and equipment to lower the millers’ cost to fortify.

 Experience with other staple foods supports the emphasis on mandatory fortification.
 Countries with legislation to fortify salt with iodine have a greater increase in household consumption of iodized salt than countries without legislation .
 And regulation that makes adding vitamin A to cooking oil mandatory is seen as the most effective way to reach the poorest consumers who are more concerned about pricing than branding .

 We recommend that countries separate standards from legislation.
 The legislation requires fortification, while the standard outlines specific ranges of nutrients to be included.
 Legislation usually requires time-consuming government action when it needs modification.
 If the standard is a separate document, fortification levels can be more easily adapted as a country’s needs change.

-See more in this perspective article, Mandatory policy: Most successful way to maximize fortification's effect on vitamin and mineral deficiency, printed in the Indian Journal of Community Health, December 2014.
+See more in this perspective article, Mandatory policy: Most successful way to maximize fortification's effect on vitamin and mineral deficiency.

 Sustainable Elimination of Iodine Deficiency: Progress Since the 1990 World Summit for Children.
 UNICEF New York, 2008.